 If you have no other choice, do not pay more than 20 or 30 MAD for the help you asked for.

 I rarely hire a guide but in Fez I really felt like I missed out on something.
 I am sure I would have enjoyed the whole experience more if I had followed a guide.
 At least that would have taken away the pressure of getting lost forever (rolling eyes).
 Whether you choose a guide that only brings you from place to place or someone that can really give you some deep explanations about the places you visit, I really think it would be money well spent.

 6. ASK FOR A “WALK HOME” AT NIGHT

-A lot of riads and restaurants offer an ‘walk home’ service to and from the restaurants.
-That might seems a little strange at first, but it feels very reassuring to walk at night with someone you can trust and with a small tip you are contributing to the life of someone nice and definitely less fortunate than you.
-Feels like a win win to me.
+A lot of riads and restaurants offer a ‘walk home’ service to and from the restaurants.
+That might seem a little strange at first, but it feels very reassuring to walk at night with someone you can trust, and with a small tip you are contributing to the life of someone nice and definitely less fortunate than you.
+Feels like a win-win to me.
 Right ?!

-And for some more Morocco inspiration, you should definitely read the blog Along Dusty Roads, one of my favourite out there.
+And for some more Morocco inspiration, you should definitely read the blog Along Dusty Roads, one of my favourites out there.